 Caulk and weather-strip windows and doors to cut down on drafts, and save energy.

 If you’re going to be away for a long time, shutting off gas hot water heaters is highly recommended.

 Leave Cabinet Doors Open

 Leaving cabinet doors open allows heat to get to uninsulated pipes under sinks.

 Remember, unless you’ve drained your home’s entire plumbing system, the heat needs to stay on.
 Keep your thermostat above 50 degrees to make sure your indoor plumbing doesn’t freeze.

 If you plan on leaving your home for a long period of time, the best thing you can do is hire a neighbor or professional to help you take care of your Lake Wylie home.

-In case of emergency, our Service Team of Professionals will help get your Lake Wylie home back to normal in no time.
+In case of emergency, our STOP Restoration will help get your Lake Wylie home back to normal in no time.